 - In what ways do these objects shift between religious and non-religious contexts?

 - How do assemblages of small finds allow us to better reconstruct ancient religious practices?

 - Did the manufacturing of small finds matter for effective religious performance?

 Abstracts should be submitted by email attachment as .doc or .docx files to firstname.lastname@example.org and should be from 500-600 words in length for a paper to last between 15 to 20 minutes.
+You must be a member of the AIA to present at the meeting.
+All abstracts will undergo blind review.
 Abstracts should contain a title and a word count, but should not have any information regarding the identity of the submitter.
-For further information about abstract format, please see the SCS Program Guide.
-The deadline for submission of abstracts has been extended now to Sunday, March 11, 2018, and all abstracts for papers will be reviewed anonymously.
-Please direct all queries to SAMR at socamr@.
-Extended deadline for all abstracts: Sunday, March 11, 2018.
+The deadline for submission of abstracts is Sunday, March 1, 2020, and all abstracts for papers will be reviewed anonymously.
+Please direct all queries to SAMR at email@example.com.